-The concession award amounts to R\$2,450 million ( $\notin$ 457.5 million).
-The contribution to the share capital stipulated in the concession specifications is R\$1,639 million (approximately $\notin$ 309.5 million).
-This contribution will be used to pay to the granting authority (ANAC) some mandatory expenses and for cash needs.
+The concession award amounts to R\$2,450 million (€457.5 million2).
+The contribution to the share capital stipulated in the concession specifications is R\$1,639 million (approximately €309.5 million2).
+This contribution will be used to pay the granting authority (ANAC) the expected expenses of the concession and the remainder to the remaining cash balance.